 For example, Chris Orzechowski’s website, The Email Copywriter, uses his “Email of the Week” articles to reach more people and pitch his services.

-Similar to how Saas businesses use their blog to educate their readers on using their tool (search engine optimization and marketing blog, Ahrefs excel at this), as a freelancer, you can write about how your solutions solve your clients’ problems.
+Similar to how Saas businesses use their blog to educate their readers on using their tool (search engine optimization and marketing blog,

 Get our FREE toolkit and checklist for writing articles that convert.